 The concealed courtyard is not only a hidden architectural treasure, tucked away in an alley off bustling Ermou street, but also a café-bar intertwined with a co-working space for artists, whose open exhibition space is free to explore.

 Nightlife in Athens

 The bar scene and nightlife in Athens provides more options than you can cover in one night.
-My favourite hangouts to socialise into the early hours (which is the norm here) include Faust, the Clumsies, Baba Au Rum and Noel in Monastiraki and Transzistor in Psirri.
+My favourite hangouts to socialise in the early hours (which is the norm here) include Faust, the Clumsies, Baba Au Rum and Noel in Monastiraki and Transzistor in Psirri.
 For a more club-like and younger social scene, head to Gazi, whose rooftop bar, Hipster is becoming a local favourite.